-In 2012 Brockschmidt & Coleman was named to Elle Decor’s A-List.
-In addition, they have lectured at Winterthur, The Institute of Classical Architecture & Art, Zone Chelsea, and the University of Notre Dame.
-Courtney received her degree in architecture from Mississippi State University, and worked as an architect with Ferguson & Shamamian Architects, then as a designer with David Easton, Inc. Following his architectural studies at University of Virginia and the University of Illinois at Chicago, Bill worked for several years as an architect in the office of Eric J. Smith in New York.
+Both Courtney and Bill attribute their attention to detail to their architectural educations and avid appreciation for design history and preservation.
+Courtney received her degree in architecture from Mississippi State University and worked as an architect with Ferguson & Shamamian Architects, then as a designer with David Easton, Inc. Following his architectural studies at the University of Virginia and the University of Illinois at Chicago, Bill worked for several years as an architect in the office of Eric J. Smith in New York.

 The two originally met volunteering for the Institute of Classical Architecture & Art where they are Fellows Emeritus for their service organizing public programs and travel programs for many years.
 Courtney served on The Decorators Club’s Board of Directors and as Chair of the Scholarship Committee and in 2017, she established an acclaimed residential competition scholarship.
 Bill and his husband, Richard, have opened Sud, a storefront boutique within the New Orleans building that carries a curated selection of antiques, art, and contemporary crafts from or inspired by Sicily.
 The lofty rooms and garden provide an opportunity for B&C and Sud to host openings and special events.